centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-wsus-nsclient.md

 </TabItem>
 <TabItem value="App-Wsus-NSClient-05-Restapi-custom" label="App-Wsus-NSClient-05-Restapi-custom">

-To monitor an *WSUS Server* through NSClient++ API, install the Centreon packaged version of the NSClient++ agent.
+To monitor a *WSUS Server* through NSClient++ API, install the Centreon packaged version of the NSClient++ agent.
 Please follow our [official documentation](../getting-started/how-to-guides/centreon-nsclient-tutorial.md) and make sure that the **Webserver / RESTApi** configuration is correct.